misc-hosting/mtntbk/docs/muay-khao/00-intro.md

 title: Intro
 nav_order: 1
 parent: Muay Khao
+permalink: muay-khao/intro

 ---

+## Introduction to the Techniques of Muay Khao

 Muay Khao will favor an aggressive, taller fighter with good stamina and balance.
 Shorter Nak Muays may be at a slight disadvantage when kneeing from the clinch.
 A taller Muay Khao will be